 If you’re looking for a boost in your motivation, Design Life might just be the right podcast for you.
 Charli and Femke are two serial designers who are addicted to side projects.
 They record the episodes in a conversational style so the listeners get the gist in the easiest way possible.

 It all started when they noticed the opportunity in the world of design podcasts and jabbed at different issues with their creative ideas.
 It’s not what they do, it’s how they do it.
-And on top of that, they advise how one can manage side projects along with a fulltime job as a designer.
+And on top of that, they advise how one can manage side projects, build identity as a commercial graphic designer along with a fulltime design job.

 Dealing with the ‘Designer Syndrome’ Lately?
 Learn Why: It’s Tough Being A Graphic Designer – Common Stresses And How To Overcome Them